Student Life

 Cable Hook-up: Available, residents to provide their own TVs

-Bedroom: 1 double room (share your bedroom with a roommate)
+Bedroom: 1 double room

-Bathroom: Private bathroom for each apartment (share your bathroom with your roommate)
+Bathroom: Private bathroom for each apartment

 Distance from Metrorail Station: 1 block

-Community + Activities
+Community & Activities

-By participating in a TFAS program, you have a built in social network and support system from the beginning.
+By participating in a TFAS program, you have a built-in social network and support system from the beginning.

-You’ll meet students from all over the country and world.
+You’ll meet students from all over the country and the world.
 Some may be from different backgrounds or life experiences, but you’ll find that you all have something in common – you are passionate about important policy issues and are excited to experience all that D.C. has to offer.

 “Through this program, I have been able to do a number of really awesome things that not many people get to do.
-I have been to so many museums – Renwick Gallery, the National Museum of African American History and Culture, and the Holocaust Memorial Museum being among my favorites.
+I have been to so many museums – Renwick Gallery, the National Museum of African American History and Culture and the Holocaust Memorial Museum being among my favorites.
 I have attended briefings on Capitol Hill and at the White House.
 I have made so many amazing friends and meaningful connections that will last a lifetime.”

 Hailey Carter, Virginia Commonwealth University

-Intern, kglobal Public Relations
+kglobal Public Relations Intern

 Explore Your Backyard